igormironchik/qt-widgets-on-real-example/chapter04/mistakes.md

 simple code for custom view of frames on tape with controls outweighed the Model/View.

-And I can use `qss` to style my application, whereas with custom delegate it would not be possible.

 This question is most controversial for me...

 ## QMovie